Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Computation of the Energy Integrals

-The Heaviside function in Eq.~(\ref{heav}) ensures that both possible solutions of Eq.~(\ref{gradformel67262}) are covered.
-The other two integrals will be calculated in the same way.
-The solution of the ${\bf x}'$-integral reads
+Now, let us consider the three spatial integrals.
+They can all be solved with the help of a linear scaling together with the identity \cite[(6.726.2)]{Grad}.
+Thus, the solution of the ${\bf x}'$-integral reads

 The next step is to integrate the ${\bf k}''$-integral.
-Using the spherical symmetry the calculation of this integral can be done by substituting $u_i=k_i''R_i$ and by transforming afterwards these new integration variables into spherical coordinates.
-This enables us to use the identity \cite[(6.561.17)]{Grad}
+Using the spherical symmetry the calculation of this integral can be done by substituting $u_i=k_i''R_{\imath}$ and by transforming afterwards these new integration variables into spherical coordinates.
+This enables us to use the identity \cite[(6.561.17)]{Grad} and leads to